Medicated-Assisted Treatment

 A Bilateral Approach to Opioid Addiction

-The counseling component of MAT works by encouraging patients to resolve the mental health and behavioral problems that are associated with their addiction.
-The MAT approach is more effective when counseling and other behavioral health therapies are included to provide patients with a whole-person approach.
-Research shows that with the use of both these medications and therapies, patients improve their ability to:
+The counseling component of MAT helps patients address the mental health and behavioral challenges associated with addiction.
+MAT is most effective when combined with counseling and behavioral therapy, offering a comprehensive, whole-person approach to recovery.
+Research shows that integrating medication with therapeutic support improves patients' ability to:

 This dual approach to opioid use disorder treatment is supported by medical and behavioral health groups, including the American Society of Addiction Medicine and the National Council for Behavioral Health, patient advocate groups, and federal entities including the White House Office of National Drug Control Policy and the U.S. Surgeon General.